Betfair lifted by World Cup, defends its accounting

 Betfair, which operates an exchange that allows gamblers to bet against each other, has sought to attract more mainstream customers by developing products where the bookmaker sets the odds centrally.

-Its shares trade at a premium to more conventional bookmakers, including market leader William Hill (WMH.L) and Ladbrokes LAD.L.
+Its shares trade at a premium to more conventional bookmakers, including market leader William Hill and Ladbrokes.

 ACCOUNTING APOLOGY